-Requires: Mandates: F and each T_i in Args shall satisfy meet the Cpp17MoveConstructible requirements.
-INVOKE(decay-copy(std::forward<F>(f)), decay-copy(std::forward<Args>(args))...) (??) shall be a valid expression.
+- 4 Remarks: Constraints: This constructor shall not participate in overload resolution if remove-cvref_t<F> is not the same type as std::thread. - Requires: Expects: F and each T_i in Args shall satisfyment the Cpp17MoveConstructible requirements.
+INVOKE(decay-copy(std::forward<F>(f)), decay-copy(std::forward<Args>(args))...)

-- 4 Remarks: Constraints: This constructor shall not participate in overload resolution if remove_cvref_t<F> is not the same type as std::thread. - Effects: Constructs an object of type thread.
+(??) shall be a valid expression. - Effects: Constructs an object of type thread.
 The new thread of execution executes INVOKE( decay-copy(std::forward<F>(f)), decay-copy(std::forward<Args>(args))...) with the calls to decay-copy being evaluated in the constructing thread.
 Any return value from this invocation is ignored.
-[Note: This implies that any exceptions not thrown from the invocation of the copy of f will be thrown in the constructing thread, not the new thread. end note] If the invocation of INVOKE(decay-copy(std::forward<F>(f)), decay-copy(std::forward<Args>(args))...) terminates with an uncaught exception, terminate shall be called. - 6 Synchronization: The completion of the invocation of the constructor synchronizes with the beginning of the invocation of the copy of f. - 7 Ensures: get_id() != id(). this represents the newly started thread. - 8 Throws: system_error if unable to start the new thread. - 9 Error conditions: - (9.1) resource_unavailable_try_again the system lacked the necessary resources to create another thread, or the system-imposed limit on the number of threads in a process would be exceeded.
+[Note: This implies that any exceptions not thrown from the invocation of the copy of f will be thrown in the constructing thread, not the new thread. -end note] If the invocation of INVOKE(decay-copy(std::forward<F>(f)), decay-copy(std::forward<Args>(args))...) terminates with an uncaught exception, terminate shall be called. - Synchronization: The completion of the invocation of the constructor synchronizes with the beginning of the invocation of the copy of f. - 8 Ensures: get_id() != id(). this represents the newly started thread. - 9 Throws: system_error if unable to start the new thread. - 10 Error conditions: - resource_unavailable_try_again the system lacked the necessary resources to create another thread, or the system-imposed limit on the number of threads in a process would be exceeded.